 The Gripping History of Khao Sok National Park

 The moist evergreen forest of Khao Sok National Park belongs to the oldest rainforest area in the world.
 The history of this place and how it got declared a National Park is intriguing, yet many people have no idea when they enter this stunning spot of natural land.
 Many of the dramatic historic key events are known to humankind.
-Still, the trees and hills of Khao Sok conceal stories we will never know.
+Still, the trees and sanctuary hills of Khao Sok conceal stories we will never know.

 About 300 – 400 Million years ago